BankingofThings/BoT-Python-SDK/README.md

 [comment]: # (Todo replace build status with open source one)

-Banking of Things is an IoT-SDK-NodeJS that enables your IoT devices to perform seamless autonomous payments on your behalf.
+Banking of Things enables your IoT devices to perform seamless autonomous payments on your behalf.
 For more information, visit [bankingofthings.io](https://bankingofthings.io/).

 ## Getting Started